kevinj24fr/SoupX/README.md

 ---

-**This is the official, production-ready release of SoupX with all known bugs fixed, robust error handling, and comprehensive test coverage.**

-- All syntax and logic errors have been fixed by hand, not by automated scripts.
-- All validation, error handling, and edge cases are covered by tests.
-- All documentation and examples are up to date and reflect real-world usage.
-- The only known limitation is that the toy example in the documentation may not work for automated contamination estimation due to the nature of the data, not a code bug.

----

 ## Release Notes: Version 1.6.4

 - **FIXED:** All assignment and argument errors (`<-` vs `=`) in function calls, data.frame, and list construction.